Time: 11:00am ET - ●

 - Individualize your training through one-on-one meeting opportunities with the workshop leader.

-- Leave with an action plan to serve as a road map to increase campaign success.
+- Create an action plan to serve as a road map to increase campaign success.

 Who Should Attend:

-School Heads, Development Directors, Trustees, and Development Committee members should attend.
+School Heads, Development Directors, Major Gift Officers, CFOs, Trustees, and Development Committee members should attend.
 This workshop is ideal for teams.

 Herbert P. Soles, CFRE, IAP-L